Click here for a printable version of this page.

 Lindsay Wagner’s report “Yes, ‘A’ Still Stands for Affluent in NC School Performance Grades” charts the close relationship between the school grades and poverty.
 The performance grades, “simply highlight systemic inequities that impact high poverty schools, rather than how effective those schools are in educating a vulnerable population of students.

-Figure 3. shows the disparity in the number of courses used to calculate a school’s achievement score.
-Middle school had the highest percent (38%) of total courses contributing to the achievement score.
+Figure 3. shows the disparity in the percentage of courses used to calculate a school’s achievement score.
+Middle school had the highest percent (28%) of total courses contributing to the achievement score.

 With such a small percentage of classes contributing, it is hard to believe a claim that the school performance score reflects total school quality.

 Figure 3.
-Number of courses in school performance grades
+Percentage of courses contributing to school performance grades

-There are a number of additional issues with the school performance grades:
+There are many problems with North Carolina’s school performance grades:

 - They undervalue student growth and other measures of school quality.